spmallette/java-dse-driver/manual/speculative_execution/README.md

 ## Speculative query execution

-Sometimes a Cassandra node might be experiencing difficulties (ex: long GC pause) and take longer than usual to reply.
+Sometimes a DSE node might be experiencing difficulties (ex: long GC pause) and take longer than usual to reply.
 Queries sent to that node will experience bad latency.